teacheredu-euniwell/oer-diversity-inclusion/README.md

 Although it is important to be aware of bias, knowledge alone is not enough to avoid bias (Bezrukova et al., 2016; Devine & Ash, 2021)[^1][^2].
 This is because bias is often automatically activated by our fast decision-making system, System 1.

-To minimise bias, it is important to consciously activate System 2, but this can be exhausting and time-consuming.
+__To minimise bias, it is important to consciously activate System 2__, but this can be exhausting and time-consuming.
 Taking practical steps to reduce bias in decision-making is nevertheless possible – especially in the school context, where fair assessments of students are important.

 Methods for Bias Reduction
 ---